jonatansanchezmartin/Receke/README.md

 Developed to help people with cooking challenges in order to:

+1. 🗑️🚯 Avoid food waste.

-1. ⏰ Save time.
+2. ⏰ Save time.

-2. 🍲 Cook real recipes with nutriotional value.
+3. 🍲 Cook real recipes with nutriotional value.

-3.  🏃‍♂️ Make technology more accessible to promote healthier habits.
+4.  🏃‍♂️ Make technology more accessible to promote healthier habits.